leizerowicz/bitnet-mlx.rs/README.md

 ### Benchmarking Framework Status

-🟡 **Current Status**: The benchmarking framework ([`bitnet-benchmarks`](bitnet-benchmarks/)) has the infrastructure in place but quantization benchmarks are placeholder-only since the quantization module is not yet implemented.
+🟡 **Current Status**: The benchmarking framework ([`bitnet-benchmarks`](bitnet-benchmarks/)) v0.1.3 has comprehensive infrastructure in place with working Candle benchmarks, but quantization benchmarks are placeholder-only since the quantization module is not yet implemented.

 **Available Now:**
 - ✅ **Benchmarking Infrastructure**: Criterion-based framework ready for implementation